-- The development environment is described in the PP/9806, section 2.3.1. - This description has been refined in the ST19W Generic Security Target to include industrial parameters whose definition is reproduced hereafter for readers convenience. - The development centres actually involved in the development of the TOE are the following: ST Rousset and ST Ang Mo Kio, for the design activities, ST Rousset, for the engineering activities and for the software development activities.
+- 31 The development environment is described in the PP/9806, section 2.3.1. - 32 This description has been refined in the ST19NA18 Security Target to include industrial parameters whose definition is reproduced hereafter for readers convenience. - 33 The development centres involved in the development of the TOE are the following: ST ROUSSET AND ST ANG MO KIO, for the design activities, ST ROUSSET, for the engineering activities and for the software development activities.